 Rabindranath Tagore, the pioneer of Indian Literature, is one of the greatest literary sensations that the world has ever witnessed.
-Proficient in extraordinary creations of sensational poems, songs with powerful verses, short stories, novels and even essays, he was the epitome of multi-talent and intelligence.
+Proficient in extraordinary creations of sensational poems, songs with powerful verses, short stories, novels, and even essays, he was the epitome of multi-talent and intelligence.
 He was awarded the Nobel Prize for Literature in 1913 for “Gitanjali”, an amazing collection of poems and his profound influence on both Indian and Western literature.

 Today on 8th May 2020 (known as “Pochishe Baishakh” or “Rabindra Jayanti” in the colloquial Bengali language, his mother tongue) we celebrate his 159th birth anniversary.
 I take this opportunity to offer my dedication and respect to the phenomenal and epic figure of India.
 Every Indian remembers him when they sing proudly the national anthem of India.
 Yes, he is the writer of the Indian National Anthem – “Jana Gana Mana, Adhinayaka Jaya Hai, Bharata Bhagya Vidhata” (Thou art the ruler of the minds of all people, Dispenser of India's destiny).

 I proudly present a short virtual tour of Visva Bharati University, a prestigious institution founded by Guru Rabindranath Tagore.
-The name Visva Bharati is significant, imparting the pious feeling of unity between Indian and the entire world.
-Tagore had a dream of transforming the rigid Indian educational system into an open-air education, where he desired to allow the children to bloom amid fresh air and the marvellous beauty of Mother Nature.
+The name Visva Bharati is significant, imparting the pious feeling of unity between India and the entire world.
+Tagore had a dream of transforming the rigid Indian educational system into an open-air education, where he desired to allow the children to bloom amid fresh air and the marvelous beauty of Mother Nature.
 He also believed that not all students are equally intelligent, but all deserved the care and attention of a teacher.
 Both student and the teacher need to unearth the potential in each individual and nurture it to its brilliance.
-This was his vision of transforming the world into a magma full of geniuses in various genre.
-With this vision in mind, he opened the doors of Visva Bharati University to the eager and aspiring students.
+This was his vision of transforming the world into a magma full of geniuses in various genres.
+With this vision in mind, he opened the doors of Visva Bharati University to eager and aspiring students.

 The Various Departments and Institutes of the University